The Cod Hole

 Scuba Diving with Giant Potato Cod

 Growing up to 2 meters in length, our interactions with the Giant Potato Cod are amazing.
 Black spots on their sleek bodies shimmer as they languidly swim beside us.
-They are relaxed, friendly, and curious and seem to enjoy the company of scuba divers.
+These gentle giants are relaxed, friendly, and curious and seem to enjoy the company of scuba divers.

 Hovering quietly, I feel a connection with one of the Cod.
 He really is the master, and I am awed by his presence.
 A substantial fish, bigger than me, I move out of the way as this enormous cod swims directly at and around me.
 Feeling small, I note the thick, lustrous skin as he gracefully passes me by.